Grada Kilomba is a interdisciplinary artist and writer, born in Lisbon and living in Berlin.

 EARLY LIFE AND CAREER

-Kilomba studied Clinical Psychology and Psychoanalysis at the ‘ISPA – Instituto Superior de Psicologia Aplicada’ in Lisbon.
+With roots in Angola, São Tomé e Príncipe and Portugal, Kilomba was born in Lisbon where she studied Clinical Psychology and Psychoanalysis at the ‘ISPA – Instituto Superior de Psicologia Aplicada’ in Lisbon.
 There, she worked in the psychiatry department with war survivors from Angola and Mozambique.
 Strongly influenced by the work of Frantz Fanon, Kilomba started writing, and developing projects on memory, trauma and colonialism, extending her concerns to form, language, and performance.

 Recognised for her academic excellence, Kilomba received a Ph.D. fellowship from the German Heinrich Böll Foundation, and moved from Lisbon to Berlin, where she attained a Doctorate in Philosophy (summa cum laude) from the Freie Universität Berlin, in 2008.

-Since 2004, she has been lecturing at several international universities, and last, was a Associate Professor at the Humboldt Universität Berlin, department of Gender Studies.
-Her work in the academia was known for its hybridity, in which Kilomba combined theory, writing, and performance as integral part of her seminars; among others she developed for several years the works Bodies Without Shame – Decolonial Feminism; Tongues Without Shame – Decolonizing Knowledge and Performing Knowledge; as well as numerous seminars based on the oeuvres of Frantz Fanon and bell hooks, two of her main intellectual references.
-During this time she had the opportunity to work in collaboration with several universities from the University of Accra to the University of Arts in Vienna, among others.
+Since 2004, she has been lecturing at several international universities, and last, was a Professor at the Humboldt Universität Berlin, department of Gender Studies.
+Her work in the academia was known for its hybridity, in which Kilomba combined theory, writing, and performance as integral part of her seminars; among others she developed for several years the works Bodies Without Shame – Decolonial Feminism; Tongues Without Shame – Decolonizing Knowledge and Performing Knowledge.

-Kilomba entered the contemporary art world, in 2016 only, when she was invited to make a work for the 32.
+Kilomba entered the contemporary art world, in 2016, when she was invited to and commissioned to develop a work for the 32.
 Biennal of São Paulo.